 There are two ways to formalise a matrimonial property agreement.

 The “old” way is by way of Consent Orders lodged in the court.
 This involves two separate documents being prepared between both parties and their lawyers, and once everyone is happy, they are then signed and lodged with the court.
 The Court Registrar then reviews the documents and assesses whether they are correct, and whether they should be approved and issued.
 The Registrar may issue requisitions in which further queries are raised which must be answered before the draft Orders can be approved.
 There is a court fee payable.
-In my experience lawyers typically charge about $4,000 to $5,000 for Consent Orders.
+In our experience lawyers typically charge about $4,000 to $5,000 for Consent Orders.

 The better way is by way of a Binding Financial Agreement (BFA) under the Family Law Act.
 This is a contract which sets out the terms of the agreement between the parties.
 Each side must get independent legal advice.
 If done properly they are just as enforceable as Consent Orders.